plrang/CHIP-8-emulator-python/README.md

 <strong>CHIP 8 emulator Python 2.7 / Pygame - case study</strong>
 2016/2018/2021

-Watch the video, read more and get the documentation https://plrang.com/blog/chip8-emulator-making/

 <pre><code># Back to WIP - adding features
 # This is a working emulator, in that sense it's finished,
 # yet the code architecture, formatting , comments